-Testing is planned to be undertaken in an area to the East and offshore of Deerness, Orkney in 2022.
-The primary purpose of testing is to gather performance data and learnings from deployment of the device in order to inform further development of Mocean's Wave Energy Converter designs.
+Testing is planned to be undertaken in an area to the East and offshore of Deerness, Orkney in 2023/2024.
+The primary purpose of testing is to gather performance data and learnings from deployment of the RSP system in order to inform further development of the system's designs and interfaces.